ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 A resource pool is a boundary of compute, storage, and network resources for hosting virtual data centers (VDCs) to run workloads.
 VDCs created against a resource pool are bound to use the infrastructure from that resource pool.

-Resource pools are used within the {{site.data.keyword.vcf-aas}} instance to form units of the following components, which are fully isolated between resource pools:
+Resource pools are used within the {{site.data.keyword.vcf-aas}} instance to form units of compute, memory, and storage components.
+These resources are fully isolated between resource pools
-* Compute
-* Memory
-* Storage

 Each resource pool inherits the following policies from the {{site.data.keyword.vcf-aas}} instance:
 * Networking - Networking can be shared between resource pools.
 * User administration - Users and user policies that are configured for the {{site.data.keyword.vcf-aas}} instance are shared across all resource pools.
 * Catalogs - Catalog images and policies also apply across all resource pools in the instance.

 Resource pools consist of one or more VMware vCenter Server® clusters.
-A new vCenter Server cluster is created as part of adding a resource pool to the {{site.data.keyword.vcf-aas}} instance.
+A new vCenter Server cluster is created when you add a resource pool to the {{site.data.keyword.vcf-aas}} instance.

 You can increase or decrease the capacity of your deployment by adding or deleting resource pools to and from an instance.
 You can also expand capacity by adding more clusters to a resource pool.

-Typically, the instance is scaled first through host count and storage count management within the cluster.
+Typically, the instance is scaled first through the host count and the storage count management within the cluster.
 Up to 25 homogeneous hosts are supported in a cluster.
 After the maximum size of 25 hosts for a cluster is reached, a new cluster is required.

 VDCs deployed to a resource pool can use all compute, memory, and storage within the resource pool, including when multiple clusters exist.
 To get consistent workload performance, it's best if all clusters within the same resource pool use the same host profile type.
 VMware Cloud Director automatically selects and adjusts the placement of workload VMs across the clusters in the resource pool.
 Placement is not controlled by users with VMware Cloud Director.